The rapidly declining state of healthcare.

 From my perspective, the Whole Life Challenge community is a perfect fit for CrowdHealth (and vice versa!).

-Crowdhealth takes care of people who take care of themselves.
-You won’t be covered for skydiving accidents, tiger taming injuries, or health conditions that are a direct result of consistent bad choices.
+CrowdHealth helps to take care of people who take care of themselves.
+The crowd isn’t going to fund bills for skydiving accidents, tiger taming injuries, or health conditions that are a direct result of consistent bad choices.
 But that means you won’t be paying for others’ bad or dangerous choices either.

-If you take care of yourself, the crowd will take care of you.
+If you take care of yourself, the crowd take scare of you.

-We’ve partnered with CrowdHealth because of the high level of trust I have in them.
-I see Crowdhealth and the Whole Life Challenge as going at the same problem with complementary solutions.
+We’re sharing CrowdHealth because of the high level of trust I have in them.
+I see Crowdhealth and the Whole Life Challenge as addressing the same problem with complementary solutions.

-Sign up using the code WLC and you will pay only $44 a month in crowd share costs for the first three months instead of the standard $120.
-It’s like getting one month free.
+Sign up for CrowdHealth using the code WLC and you will pay only $44 a month in crowd share costs for the first three months instead of the standard $120.
+It’s like getting a month free.

 If you want to explore Crowdhealth, check out their site.
-You can consult with one of their experts.
+You can consult with one of their experts for more explicit questions.
 If you’d like, you can contact me directly at support@wholelifechallenge.com and ask us all about our experience.
 We’d be happy to share